bic-org-uk/bic-lcf/docs/LCF-RESTWebServiceSpecification.md

 The URI syntax rules don't allow certain characters in query parts, including the space character.
 Although these rules allow a space character to be represented by a '+' sign, it is recommended that all non-allowed characters should always be encoded using percent encoding, i.e. '%' followed by hexadecimal digits representing the character's Unicode character number.

+#### 7. Reporting LCF version in responses *(Added in v1.2.0)*

+The LCF element R00D07 should be carried by a custom field 'lcf-version' in the HTTP(S) response header, e.g.

+    lcf-version: 1.2.0

 ####

 Core functions